choiboy98/choiboy98.github.io/about.md

 <h2>Academics<h2>

-<p>I am studying Computer Science at the University of Illinois at Urbana-Champaign.</p>
+<li>I am studying Computer Science at the University of Illinois at Urbana-Champaign.</li>

 <p>Currently, I am interested in Computer Security and Artificial Intelligence.</p>